Visa policy of Lebanon: Transit visa

 This visa must be applied for at least 2 days before the trip, provided submitting a copy of a visa or residence permit related to the country of destination and the airline ticket.

-Israel

-Entry and transit is refused to Israel nationals, even if not leaving the aircraft and proceeding by the same flight.

 Courtesy visa

 It is granted for VIPs by Embassies or General Consulates of the Republic of Lebanon abroad or by the General Director of General Security free of charge provided they present a letter from their mission or the ministry of foreign affairs or the employer explaining the purpose of the travel.

 Collective visa

 It is granted for groups, and the fee is collected from each member of the groups.

 Work visa

 It is granted for 3 months costs 200.000 LP based on a pre-approval from the Ministry of Labor.
 All of the documents for a tourist visa are needed, as well as an invitation letter from sponsor or trade partner in the Republic of Lebanon and their contact information (showing period of stay and name, address and phone number of sponsor), a proof that the trade partner is certified in the Republic of Lebanon, and a proof that there is a relationship between applicant and the trade partner by means of a commercial announcement.